ForNextSoftwareDevelopment/3dEngine/README.md

 # 3dEngine
 Basic 3d engine with support for the HDK2 VR device

-This engine is build with Visual Studio 2017 with the use of the smallest number of libraries as possible.
+This engine has been build with Visual Studio 2017 with the use of the smallest number of libraries as possible.
 Needed are (see also the project properties in visual studio): opengl32.lib
 Setupapi.lib